evertrue/cookbook-mesos/README.md

 ### et_mesos::package

 Install Mesos using Mesosphere's `mesos` package.
-You can also install `zookeeper` package by `node['et_mesos']['package']['with_zookeeper']` if required because Mesosphere's Mesos package doesn't necessarily include ZooKeeper.

-For a production use case, however, instead of setting that attribute to true, one should use the [`zookeeper` cookbook](https://supermarket.chef.io/cookbooks/zookeeper) to provision a well-configured ZooKeeper instance or cluster of instances.
+One should use the [`zookeeper` cookbook](https://supermarket.chef.io/cookbooks/zookeeper) to provision a well-configured ZooKeeper instance or cluster of instances.
 There is a caveat to this: the `mesos` package on Ubuntu installs the `zookeeper` package, so co-locating Mesos and ZooKeeper using that cookbook is tricky, at best.
 A separate ZK cluster is encouraged.

 ### et_mesos::master